sirjoaogoncalves/BetterHotelMS/README.md

 - **FiltroController**: Offers various filtering options for stay records, including filtering by date, client name, employee name, and room type.
 - Calculation of total earnings based on filtered records is also available.

+### Export to PDF and Excel

+- Users can export records of clients, reservations, and filtered stay records to PDF and Excel formats.
+- This feature enhances data accessibility and enables users to generate reports for analysis or sharing.

 ## Class Structure

 - **LoginController**: Manages user authentication, providing login, logout, and session management functionalities.